Preparing Your House for an Open for Inspection

 Depersonalise and declutter

-You want buyers to fall in love with your house, to be able to picture themselves cooking in your kitchen, entertaining friends at the table relaxing in the bedroom and so on…you need to make sure your property isn’t overflowing with your personal items.
+You want buyers to fall in love with your house, to be able to picture themselves cooking in your kitchen, entertaining friends at the table relaxing in the bedroom.
+To make this possible, you need to make sure your property isn’t overflowing with your personal items.
+This means decluttering which will allow you to showcase your home’s features and make each room look its best.

 - Pack away the family photographs and personal treasures